Course Outline

 Format:

-Students will complete a 300-word referenced podcast pitch on a specific city/time period.
-A list of cities/time periods, as well as more detailed formatting/structure guidelines for the pitch, will be provided on Canvas at the start of semester.
+Students will complete a 300-word referenced podcast pitch and an accompanying 500-word referenced podcast script outline on a specific city/time period.
+A list of cities/time periods, as well as more detailed formatting/structure guidelines for the pitch and script outline, will be provided on Canvas at the start of trimester.

 This task is an opportunity for students to: